 Visit Henry Ford’s original Model T factory built in 1904, a U.S. National Historic Landmark.
 Stroll through automotive history at your own pace, take a guided tour led by museum historians, or attend a special event.
 The museum is open Wed-Sun from 10 a.m. to 4 p.m.
 Private, group, and school tours are available by reservation on any day of the week.
 Call (313) 872-8759.
+When purchasing tickets in advance you will be added to our will-call list, you will not receive physical or digital tickets, but you will receive a confirmation email.

 Get up close to more than 65 rare automobiles including Henry Ford’s “Letter Cars,” unique Model T conversion vehicles, and other antique cars manufactured in Milwaukee Junction.
 See Henry Ford’s office and Secret Experimental Room where the Model T was created in 1908.